 Alessandra joined the Water Works team in November 2014.
 She is the Executive Director of the Natural Hazard Mitigation Association as well as a Senior Emergency Management and Hazard Mitigation Planner for JEO Consulting Group Inc. Alessandra brings expertise in hazard mitigation planning at the local, state and campus level, including community education and outreach regarding mitigation measures and preparedness; development of collaborative networks and information sharing avenues among practitioners; and, delivery of training and education to various stakeholders.
 She is involved in various aspects of planning and policy and the national and local level, including work in Louisiana, South Dakota, Oklahoma, New Jersey, Nebraska, Mississippi, Virginia, Rhode Island, Georgia, Texas, Montana, Utah, Nebraska, and Pennsylvania.
 She is the co-author of a textbook, “Natural Hazard Mitigation,” published by CRC Press in 2012, with a second textbook, “The Private Sector’s Role in Disasters,” due to be published by CRC Press in 2015.
 Alessandra brings wide-ranging experience in the private, non-profit, and academic sectors to Water Works.

-Klie wears many hats and brings a unique blend of experience in environmental science, social work, design, social media, and non-profits to Water Works as our Communications and Outreach Specialist.
-Additionally, Klie serves as the Operations Manager at Public Lab, an open source international community of scientists and activists focused on using simple DIY tools to collect data about our local environments.
-Klie also has experience with HIV case management through Volunteers of America Baton Rouge and is working toward a degree in Biological Science at the University of New Orleans.
-Klie is a 2016 Loyola University Institute for Environmental Communications Fellow.
+Klie wears many hats and brings a unique blend of experience in environmental science, social media, and non-profits to Water Works as our Social Media Intern.
+Additionally, Klie serves as Administrative Coordinator at the Public Laboratory for Open Technology and Science, an open source international community of scientists and activists focused on using simple DIY tools to collect data about our local environments.
+Klie also has experience with HIV case management through Volunteers of America and is currently enrolled at the University of New Orleans in the Department of Biological Sciences.

 Tony Catania, MSPPM